Cypher1/tako/README.md

 Running the tests should also be fairly simple.

 ```
-cabal new-test
+make test
 ```

 ## Installation

-Tako can be installed using `cabal new-install tako` but I do not recommend doing so at this time.
+Tako is a standalone single file.
+It can be installed simply by building and copy/moving ./tako into your /usr/bin directory.

 ## Contributing